Frequently Asked Questions

 Q: What kind of supports do I receive?

-A: Staff will provide weekly in-home support to you and the child.
-In addition, all families have access to our 24-hour, on-call services and to ongoing training, support groups, and other foster care specific events and activities.
+A: Staff will provide weekly in home support to you and the child.
+In addition, all families have access to our 24 hour on-call services and to ongoing training, support groups, and other foster care specific events and activities.
+Our staff are trained in the Functional Family Therapy in Foster Care model (FFT Partners), an evidence-based treatment model that helps youth in foster care succeed, and reduce the traumatic impact of being removed from their homes.
+We work with you and with others who are important to the child to help create support, stability, and good outcomes.

 Q: Do I have to be trained?